williamnagels/advanced-cpp/README.md

 # Advanced C++ Training

-The training is organized into five main topics, the topics evolve from functional building blocks (ranges and coroutines) to larger architectural tools (modules and static analysis).
+The training is organized into five main topics:
+ - Ranges
+ - Coroutines
+ - Concepts
+ - Various
+ - Tooling

 The training assumes you have prior experience with containers, move semantics and basic metaprogramming.
-A detailed list of prerequisite knowledge is provided at the bottom of this document.
+A list of required knowledge is provided at the bottom of this document.
-If any of those topics listed at the bottom are unfamiliar to you, I strongly recommend reviewing them in advance to get the most out of the course.
+If any of those topics listed at the bottom are unfamiliar to you, I recommend reviewing them in advance to get the most out of the course.

 ---